 - articles that are your own work, with the work of others in quotation marks, and with sources or references supplied at the end;

 - if possible, images to accompany your article, which should either be your own work, or public domain / creative commons (with attribution).

-You retain ownership of your article (and should you want it removed from ASLAN Hub for any reason in future, we will do so).
-Likewise, we reserve the right to remove your article from the website without notice (although normally there would be a good reason for us doing so).
+You can get in touch via our contact page.
+Once we have replied, you’ll have our email address to send the article to.
+The article author will retain ownership of their article, and should you request that your article is removed from ASLAN Hub for any reason, we will do so.
+Likewise, we reserve the right to remove articles from the website without notice (although normally there would be a good reason for us doing so).

 Any other queries?